 June 06, 2018 — Austin

-“In recent years, small land sales have been a strong indicator of a healthy overall real estate market,” said Kaki Lybbert, chairman of the Texas Association of REALTORS®.
+“In recent years, small land sales have been a strong indicator of a healthy overall real estate market,” said Kaki Lybbert, chairman of the Texas REALTORS®.
 “With land sales increasing and price-per-acre declining slightly, we’re seeing a solid market for small land purchases for a wide range of uses, including recreation, residential, investment, commercial development and farm land.”

 Texas small land sales volume grew 8.5 percent annually to 7,588 small land tracts sold in 2017.
 This is the fifth straight year Texas saw small land sales volume increase.
 During the same time frame, the average price per acre declined 2.2 percent year-over-year to $5,521 an acre.
 This is the first time total dollar volume topped $1 billion.
 The definition of a “small” land sale varies from region to region but generally is considered to be a land sale of 200 acres or less.
 The exception is Far West Texas, where 500 to 8,000 acres qualifies as a small land sale.